Home Turntables Rating of The Best Audio-Technica Record Players

 Audio-Technica AT-LP60XBT features

 Would you like to rediscover the world of vinyl, but you have a limited budget?
-Consider this Audio-Technica AT-LP60XBT that stays on the affordable side while delivering outstanding sound quality.
+Consider this Audio-Technica AT-LP60XBT that stays on the affordable side while delivering adequate sound quality.

 Audio-Technica AT-LP60XBT